How a Door Split Deal With a Promoter Works

 With a guaranteed performance fee, you receive a certain amount that you previously agreed upon with the promoter.
 You are entitled to this fee regardless of turnout at the event.
 Even if no one shows up, you get the full amount you were promised.

 Guarantees also make budgeting easier when managing your band.
-You can see exactly what income is coming in versus how much you have in expenses, from going to shows to buying equipment.
-While guarantees are not common for newer artists, when you do find those opportunities, they can be lucrative events.
+You can see precisely what income is coming in versus how much you have in expenses, from going to shows to buying equipment.
+While guarantees are not typical for newer artists, when you do find those opportunities, they can be lucrative events.

 Downsides to a Door Split

 Without a guaranteed payout, it can be difficult to decide if a show is worth it or not.
 It also requires significant trust with the venue or promoter, or you need to hire someone to monitor sales at the door.
-Otherwise, the club can fudge its numbers to take a larger portion of the profits.
+Otherwise, the club can distort its numbers to take a more significant portion of the profits.

 Benefits of a Door Split